charlieconneely/regex_nfa/README.md

 # GraphTheoryProject

-This repo contains a project (written in python) that will create a Non-Deterministic Finite Automaton (NFA), cabable of comparing a string of text to a regular expression (both entered as input by the user).
+This repo contains a project (written in python) that can create a Non-Deterministic Finite Automaton (NFA) from a regular expression and then use this NFA to check if any given string of text matches the regular expression.

 The program will:
 - Parse the regular expression from infix to postfix notation.